The Company Agreement Explained: What Is A Company Agreement?

 June 26, 2013 | By Vela Wood

 Sometimes anything involving a lawyer can sound like a whole other language.
-I’m going to simplify what exactly a Company Agreement is and does.
-You may have heard governing agreements for LLCs referred to as an operating agreement or regulations of the LLC, but those are a bit archaic at least in Texas they are, and “Company Agreement” is the term used in the Texas Business Organizations Code, the statutes that governs LLC laws, and the preferred term today.
+We’re going to simplify what exactly a Company Agreement is and does.
+You may have heard governing agreements for LLCs referred to as an operating agreement or regulations of the LLC, but those are a bit archaic, at least in Texas they are, and “Company Agreement” is the term used in the Texas Business Organizations Code and the statutes that govern LLC laws, and is the preferred term today.

 A Company Agreement is an internal document for your LLC that provides the framework for how a limited liability company operates.
 According to the TBOC, “It governs the relations among members, managers, and officers of the company, assignees of membership interests in the company, and the company itself; and other internal affairs of the company.”